-Shuttle driver settles suit with Senators, ex-assistant GM
+Shuttle driver settling suit with Senators, ex-assistant GM

 BUFFALO, N.Y.
-(AP) — A former Ottawa Senators assistant general manager and the NHL team reached an undisclosed settlement with a hotel shuttle driver, who sued both for negligence after being harassed in Buffalo two years ago.
+(AP) — A former Ottawa Senators assistant general manager and the NHL team reached an undisclosed settlement with a hotel shuttle driver who sued both for negligence after being harassed in Buffalo two years ago.

 The driver’s lawyer, Charles Desmond, cited a confidentiality agreement in declining to reveal details of the settlement reached Monday.
+Though the formal documents haven’t been signed, lawyers representing each of the parties reached an agreement in writing in state Supreme Court in Buffalo, Desmond said.

 The lawsuit sought unspecified damages from the Senators and Randy Lee, who had already pleaded guilty to a criminal violation for inappropriate actions and comments he made to the then-19-year-old driver while being shuttled to his hotel.

-“My client is happy with the settlement, happy to put it behind him, and glad to move forward with his life,” Desmond told The Associated Press on Wednesday.
+“My client is happy with the settlement, happy to put it behind him and glad to move forward with his life,” Desmond told The Associated Press on Wednesday.

 The AP does not generally identify victims of a sex crime unless they come forward publicly.

-Lee’s lawyer, Max Humann declined comment.
+Lee’s lawyer, Max Humann, declined to comment, as did the Senators’ lawyer, Dennis Vacco.

-The Ottawa Senators’ lawyer, Dennis Vacco, declined comment, and referred questions to the team.
-The Senators did not return a message seeking comment.

-Representatives of the sports bar and grill, named 716, where Lee was a patron and also named in the lawsuit, did not respond to a message.
+Representatives of a sports bar and grill named 716 where Lee was a patron and also named in the lawsuit did not immediately respond to a message seeking comment.

 The then-57-year-old Lee was visibly drunk at 716, when he requested for the specific driver to take him back to the hotel.
 Lee then touched his own genitalia, made lewd comments and rubbed the driver’s shoulders during the five-minute trip.